 What is The Difference Between Blog Posts and Pages?

-WordPress is the most popular blogging platform, and it has two default content types: posts and pages.
+WordPress is the most popular blogging platform and a powerful content management system.
+By default, it comes with two content types: posts and pages.
 Often beginners get confused between the two.

 Blog posts are displayed in a reverse chronological order (newest to oldest) on your blog page because they are timely content which means your users will have to dig deeper to view older posts.

-Pages are static “one-off” type content such as your about page, contact page, products or services pages, and more.
+Static pages are “one-off” type content such as your about page, contact page, products or services landing page, home page, and more.